AngleProtocol/angle-docs/guides/app-guides/earn/staking.md

 ## Incentives for Uniswap V3 Liquidity Providers

 Angle implements a specific mechanism to reward Uniswap V3 Liquidity Providers (LPs).
-This mechanism rewards LPs granularily according to the efficiency of the liquidity they provide.
+This mechanism rewards LPs granularly according to the efficiency of the liquidity they provide.
 In turn, they have the opportunity to provide liquidity in the way they want and can fully benefit from the flexibility offered by Uniswap V3.

 {% hint style="info" %}
 You can find more details on the mechanism in [the original announcement](https://blog.angle.money/a-new-incentivization-mechanism-for-uniswap-v3-liquidity-8ce32fa611b1).
 The [Merkl product](../../../../side-products/merkl/README.md) maintained by Angle Labs is a generalization of this incentive framework for any type of pool and of reward token.